 Kentucky Is a Global Business Center

-Companies such as iwis (Germany), L’Oreal (France), NHK (Japan), Birtley (China), and INFAC (Korea) have all made recent investments in the state, showing Kentucky can compete globally for jobs and investment.
+Companies such as Dr. Schneider Automotive Systems (Germany), L’Oreal (France), Funai Electric Co.
+(Japan), Birtley (China), and INFAC (Korea) have all made recent investments in the state, showing Kentucky can compete globally for jobs and investment.

 In addition to its manufacturing strength, Kentucky is a logistical paradise, located within 600 kilometers of 65 percent of the U.S. population.
-Two international airports and two top air cargo hubs (UPS and DHL) help rank Kentucky third in air cargo shipments.
-Kentucky also offers major rail and river ports, 10 interstates and nine major highways, and the most miles of navigable rivers in the lower 48 states.
+Five commercial airports and two top air cargo hubs (UPS and DHL) help rank Kentucky third in air cargo shipments.
+Kentucky also offers major rail and river ports, 19 interstates and major highways, and the most miles of navigable rivers in the lower 48 states.